James4Ever0/notes/TrueNAS tips.md

 TrueNAS SCALE needs to be installed on IDE disks.

 To create a SAMBA share you need to create a dataset with SMB preset, and a separate account with SAMBA access permission.

+Remember to turn the service on (a blue switch to the left of the startup checkbox) while enabling it on boot.